My name is Darren – thanks for visiting the AlchemyFlow website. I’m a London based freelancer; fermentation enthusiast, writer and massage therapist.

 Intuitively I sensed that more traditional and alternative systems of medicine had something to offer, which went on to shape the trajectory of my undergraduate degree, where I studied the relationship between alternative / traditional medicine and western orthodox medicine.
 My background before beginning university as a mature student was in community work, campaigning and activism – so I graduated with a pretty established toolkit for grassroots activism and agitating social change.
 From that point on I began talking about gut health and healing in a political way, using food fermentation as a practical way to empower individual changes around health but to also affect change from within our existing health paradigm.
 Of course, beyond the politics, my love of food, the flavours available through fermentation and the profoundly healing capacities of live food made this combo a complete winner.

 All of this culminates in a holistic ethic which underpins my work and my writing.
 True holism is a principle of healing that includes but also moves beyond the individual.
 Through my work I am trying to realise and create a liberatory politic through health – where the biological, emotional, spiritual, political and environmental contingencies of health form the principles of a modern social movement for a new health paradigm.
-To that extent I am currntly developing my research focus and studying an MA Health Humanities at UCL, London.
+To that extent I am currently developing my research focus and studying an MSc Medical Anthropology, London.
 Watch this space.

 Please support my work by coming along to a workshop, seeing me for bodywork or supporting my writing by making a donation.

 AlchemyFlow is a food & health education project; a small-batch artisan of fermented foods and massage practice based in London.

 We provide intimate training on traditional food knowledge and techniques to create living, vibrant food; write about food, food politics and health related issues and work with people through bodywork and massage to encourage better awareness of and connection with the body as a vehicle for change in the world.